-DMATS supports passenger rail and will assist IADOT and ILDOT in the return of round trip passenger rail transportation service from Dubuque to Chicago.
+DMATS supports passenger rail and will assist IADOT and ILDOT in the return of round-trip passenger rail transportation service from Dubuque to Chicago.
 In FY 2007 Amtrak completed a study at the request of ILDOT to determine the feasibility of bringing Amtrak service from Chicago to Dubuque.
 The study showed potential locations for future rail stations in the city.
 ILDOT is in process of getting the service from Chicago to Rockford and will be eventually be connecting to DMATS region.
+The study is getting updated in FY 2022.